 What is labor?

-Labor is a series of continuous, progressive contractions of the uterus which help the cervix to open (dilate) and to thin (efface), allowing the fetus to move through the birth canal.
-Labor usually starts two weeks before or after the estimated date of delivery.
+Labor is a series of continuous, progressive contractions of the uterus which help the cervix open (dilate) and to thin (efface).
+This lets the fetus to move through the birth canal.
+Labor usually starts 2 weeks before or after the estimated date of delivery.
 However, no one knows exactly what triggers the onset of labor.

 What are the signs of labor?